relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Customizing and Running a Rule Generator

-Enabled rule generators are executed by rule evaluation task.
+Enabled Rule Generators are executed by the Rule Evaluation task.
 Each time the task is run:
 1. Enabled rule generators are identified.

 ![](media/user_documentation/RuleGeneratorEnabled.png)

-2. RDOs of object type associated with rule generator are identified for each enabled rule generator:
+2. RDOs of Object Type associated with the Rule Generator are identified for each enabled Rule Generator:
-- If RDO doesn't have rule and saved search, then saved search/rule is created for this object
+   1. If the RDO doesn't have a Rule and Saved Search, then Saved Search/Rule is created for this object
-- If RDO already has rule and saved search created and nothing has changed in the RDO fields or in rule generator setup, then nothing happens
+   2. If the RDO already has a Rule and Saved Search created and nothing has changed in the RDO fields or in the Rule Generator setup, then nothing happens
-- If RDO already has rule and saved search created and something has changed in the RDO fields or in rule generator setup, then existing rule/saved search are updated
+   3. If the RDO already has a Rule and Saved Search created and something has changed in the RDO fields or in the Rule Generator setup, then existing Rule/Saved Search are updated

-Rules created by rule generator are visible in rule generator's layout.
-Rules and saved searches names follow the convention `[Rule Generator Name] - [RDO Name] - [RDO ArtifactId]`, but if name exceeds 50 characters then RDO Name gets truncated.
-All saved searches created for the same rule generator are stored in folder named `"Dynamic Rule Generation" - [Rule Generator Name]`
+Rules created by a Rule Generator are visible in Rule Generator's layout.
+Rules and Saved Searches names follow the convention `[Rule Generator Name] - [RDO Name] - [RDO ArtifactId]`, but if name exceeds 50 characters then RDO Name gets truncated.
+All Saved Searches created for the same Rule Generator are stored in folder named `"Dynamic Rule Generation" - [Rule Generator Name]`

 ![](media/user_documentation/RuleGeneratorRulesLayout.png)